To celebrate St. Patrick’s Day, I made corned beef and cabbage, which was out-of-this-world amazing!

-Monday, already?
-It always comes so quickly, doesn’t it?
-Well, anyway, I hope you all had a lovely weekend and St. Patrick’s Day.
-Did you do or make anything special to celebrate?
-I made corned beef with carrots, onion and cabbage, which tasted delicious.
-I probably hadn’t eaten corned beef since I was between the ages of 12-15.
+I probably hadn’t eaten corned beef since I was somewhere between the ages of 12-15.
 I cheated a little and bought 2 lbs worth of fresh, local corned beef at Whole Foods.
 It was pre-brined and had spices rubbed all over it, and just needed to be cooked.
-I threw it in the Crock Pot with carrots, yellow onion, green cabbage and bone broth, and let it cook for about 4.5 hours.
+I threw it in the slow cooker with carrots, yellow onion, green cabbage and bone broth, and let it cook for about 4.5 hours.
 It was perfect and much better than the corned beef I recall eating as a kid.
 The beef was more brown than pink after cooking, because it didn’t contain any nitrates, but it did have beet powder in the brine, which allowed for a tiny bit of pink.
 I served it up for us in bowls, to allow for ladel-fuls of savory broth.
-Specifically, here’s what I did for the recipe:

 Corned beef and cabbage

 - 2 lb pre-brined fresh corned beef, preferably grass-fed

 - 6-8 medium carrots, chopped into 1-inch pieces (I used orange and multicolored carrots)

 - 4 cups chicken or beef bone broth

 - Place corned beef in the bottom of the slow cooker.
 Top with carrots, onion and finally cabbage.
 Pour broth over everything, making sure the meat is covered by about 1-inch.

 - Put lid on slow cooker and cook on high for about 4.5 hours.

 - Slice meat against the grain to serve.
 Top with veggies and lots of broth.
 Watch out for loose peppercorns from the rub!